 - Assessment organ damage (kidney failure, heart failure).

 The examples listed in () are not all inclusive.

 What should you do:

 - Limit Salt to 2000-2400 mg daily (FYI:1 serving of spaghetti sauce 500 mg)

 - Achieve 6-8 hours of uninterrupted sleep

-- Weight loss: At least 5% of current wait to start
+- Weight loss: At least 5-7 % of current weight to start

 - Exercise: 150 minutes per week for adults

-- Lifestyle diet: Whole food plant-based (WFPBD), mediterranean diet, debt Dash Diet (Remove saturated fats, Hidden salt, boxed/canned items)
+- Lifestyle diet: Whole food plant-based (WFPBD), mediterranean diet, Dash diet (Remove saturated fats, Hidden salt, boxed/canned items)